Data Protection Claims

-If you have suffered distress due to a breach of data protection, Hugh James dedicated data protection solicitors will be able to offer free advice on making a claim for compensation.
+If you have suffered distress due to a breach of data protection or a breach of confidentiality, Hugh James’ dedicated data protection solicitors will be able to offer free advice on making a claim for compensation.

 In England and Wales an individual has the right to know how their personal information is used by third parties.
-The Data Protection Act 1998 controls how your personal information is used by organisations, businesses or the government.
+The Data Protection Act 2018 and the UK-General Data Protection Regulations (GDPR) controls how your personal information is used by organisations, businesses or the government.
 Any organisation that holds personal information on you must ensure that your personal information is:

-If you believe that you have been affected by a breach of data protection, then talk to us today for free, initial advice on obtaining compensation.
+If you believe that you have been affected by a breach of data protection, then contact today for free, initial advice on obtaining compensation.

 When there are breaches of data protection it is not uncommon for the details of numerous individuals to be involved.
 If you believe that your personal information has been misused or has not been kept safely and securely it is unlikely that you are alone.
 Hugh James solicitors is one of the UK’s leading specialists in group actions.
 We specialise in acting for large numbers of individuals as a group, collectively seeking the same legal action against the same defendant.

 How do I make a claim for compensation?

 If you have a data protection complaint and the organisation in question does not agree to pay you compensation for the breach, you can make a claim via the court.
 If your private details have been misused or released to third parties unlawfully or without authorisation (including via hacking) you should contact us today, for free, initial advice on your breach of data protection claim.

 Below are some examples of how we have helped our clients:

 - A family was involved in adoption when the local authority disclosed their location and surname to the birth mother.
 A claim was successfully pursued for six figure damages to include moving house, changing name, and risk reduction measures.